SethBarberee/qmk_userspace/README.md

-# QMK Userspace
+# sethbarberee's Userspace

-This is a template repository which allows for an external set of QMK keymaps to be defined and compiled.
-This is useful for users who want to maintain their own keymaps without having to fork the main QMK repository.
+My keymaps that were formerly in the main qmk firmware repository.

 ## Howto configure your build targets